Bangkok, with the official name Krung Thep Maha Nakhon, is the capital of Thailand and its largest city, too.

 PICKPOCKETS RISK : LOW

-As Bangkok is a growingly popular tourist city, it's actually to be expected that pickpockets operate everywhere, usually in crowed places filled with foreigners.
+As Bangkok is a growingly popular tourist city, it's actually to be expected that pickpockets operate everywhere, usually in crowded places filled with foreigners.
 Excessive vigilance is highly recommended.

 NATURAL DISASTERS RISK : MEDIUM